Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_talgebra_10_pr.md

 Farmer John has $14$ horses and farmer Paul has $27$.

-John buys some horses from Paul and then $3$ more horses than paul.
+John buys some horses from Paul and then $3$ more horses than Paul.

 How many did John buy?